 The influenza virus poses a serious health risk to seniors.
-In a typical flu season, older adults account for 70 to 90 percent of flu-related deaths and 50 to 70 percent of hospital influenza admissions.
+According to the CDC, in a typical flu season, older adults account for 70 to 90 percent of flu-related deaths and 50 to 70 percent of hospital influenza admissions.
 Taking steps to avoid it is crucial.

 Receiving the vaccine before the start of flu season is the first step to avoid being bitten by the bug.
 Taking additional precautions to stay healthy or help an older loved one avoid the flu are necessary, too.